Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ### AWS API Gateway

-The current solution relies on AWS Simple Queue Service to collect traffic from Cloud Watch.
+The current solution relies on AWS Simple Queue Service to collect traffic from CloudWatch.
 However, there is a limit of 10 SQS messages per client connection that can be consumed at one time.
 As a workaround, you can increase the number of workers (i.e., consumer clients) using the `AWS_WORKERS` variable.
 Be aware that the number of workers is directly related to the network consumption -- the more you add, the more network connections are used.

 ### Azure API Gateway